 E Fort Augustus

 We will then continue with our trip to Loch Ness and pass through Fort William.
 This huge Scottish mountains and Ben Nevis will take us into The Great Glen.
 The Great Glen Fault divides the heart of The Highlands and takes in Loch Linhe, Loch Lochy, Loch Oich and Loch Ness.
 The Caledonian Canal and the Fort Augustus lock system will be our next destination.
-There’ll be plenty of time to visit the canal and to go on the Loch Ness cruise if you choose to do so.
+There’ll be plenty of time to visit the canal, to have lunch at any of the places available and to go on the Loch Ness cruise if you choose to do so.
 Don’t forget your camera, from this viewpoint you can get some amazong shots of the lake and its landscape.

 The ticket for the one hour cruise on Loch Ness is not included in the price of the day trip.
 (Ticket price for clients of the Loch Ness Bus is just – £13.50 adults / £8 children from 5 to 15 years old / £ 13.50 students and senior citizens (over 60)).
 There is no family discount available.
 Payment for the attractions may only be made in cash in order to be able to get group discount.
 Where possible, when making payments to the tour guide, we ask that the exact amount is paid for each person on the reservation.
 On the south shore of Loch Ness you may spot its mysterious inhabitant Nessie, the monster of Loch Ness.
 During your stop at Loch Ness you’ll have time to go for a walk or relax by the shore of the loch.
 Another of the attractions in Fort Augustus is the lock system of the Caledonian Canal.
 This canal is considered to be the longest one of the country running along the Great Glen connecting the North Sea and the Atlantic Ocean.